Bayesian Calibrated Click-Through Auction: Introduction

 \subsection{Results}

-This paper studies information design in the Bayesian calibrated click-through auction.
-In this paper, we primarily focus on the fundamental situation with two competing bidders, which is already demonstrated to be challenging by \citet{bergemann2021calibrated}, though some of our results can be easily generalized to a constant number of bidders.
-Overall, we present encouraging positive results for two setups: (1) a Fully Polynomial Time Approximation Scheme (FPTAS) for computing the optimal signaling scheme in an \emph{arbitrary} information environment; {(2) explicit and efficient constructions of simple \emph{prior-free} signaling schemes for \emph{symmetric} information environments with good approximation guarantees.} Next, we elaborate on the details.
+{We study the theoretical aspects of Bayesian calibrated click-through auctions and develop two encouraging positive results.

-Our first result, Theorem~\ref{claimriunderline}, exhibits an FPTAS for computing an approximately revenue-optimal signaling scheme assuming bidders' value distributions have no point mass.
+Our first result, Theorem~\ref{claimriunderline}, exhibits a Fully Polynomial Time Approximation Scheme (FPTAS) for computing an approximately revenue-optimal signaling scheme in an \emph{arbitrary} information environment, assuming no point mass in bidders' value distributions.
 This FPTAS applies to any constant number of bidders.
-Interestingly, however, our FPTAS does not apply to the complete-information setup of \citet{bergemann2021calibrated} because our algorithm {leverages the no-point mass property of the density functions of the bidders' values} to prove the Lipschitz continuity of the revenue as a function of the signals, which is crucial for our design of the FPTAS.
-This illustrates an interesting conceptual message that the seemingly more complex Bayesian valuations actually help us ``smooth'' the revenue function and lead to better tractability.
-The key to our proof is to show that there exists an $\epsilon$-optimal signaling scheme which only uses signals (i.e., CTR estimations) of the form $k \epsilon$ for some integer $k$.
-This is proved via a series of adjustments to any given optimal signaling scheme.
-While the aforementioned Lipschitz continuity of the revenue function allows us to round any signal to its nearby discrete signal of form $k \epsilon$ with vanishing loss of revenue, the key challenge in this rounding process is to enforce the calibration constraint --- i.e., the posterior mean of the CTR conditioned on the signal has to equal the signal itself.
-To enforce the calibration constraint during this rounding process, we first reserve a small amount of CTR probability mass.
-After rounding signals to their nearby discrete neighbors, we adjust the obtained signaling scheme by carefully mixing it with the reserved CTR probability mass to restore the calibration requirement.
-We show that this process only incurs a small optimality loss.
+Interestingly, our FPTAS bypasses the notorious challenge of the complete-information general setup of \cite{bergemann2021calibrated} by relaxing it to the more natural Bayesian valuation setup with smooth value distributions.
+We use signals of the form $k\epsilon$ for some integer $k$.
+The key challenge is to enforce the calibration constraint --- i.e., the posterior mean of the CTR conditioned on the signal has to equal the signal itself -- in the rounding process.
+We develop a nontrivial technique to address the challenge.
 Notably, this FPTAS applies to any auction mechanism, as long as its revenue as a function of signals is Lipschitz continuous.